 What is fluconazole?

-The product label for fluconazole recommends people who are pregnant not use this medication except in cases of severe or potentially life-threatening fungal infections.
-For some people, the benefit of using fluconazole in a pregnancy may outweigh possible risks.
+The product label for fluconazole recommends that people who are pregnant not use this medication except in cases of severe or potentially life-threatening fungal infections.
+For some people, the benefit of using fluconazole in pregnancy may outweigh the possible risks.
 Your healthcare providers can talk with you about what treatment is best for you.

 I take fluconazole.
 Can it make it harder for me to get pregnant?